THU-unknown-name/WordTutor/WordDict/README.md

 	+ Input a non-negative number to see the details of a specific entry(in the order of storage in List).
 		+ Attention, if the ubound exceed the count of entries, the program would crash.
 	+ Input a negative number less than -2 to exit.

+Run Extract.py to Extract the save.txt to dict dir, which writes the details of each word into separate file and writes a total list into WordList.txt

+Grep.py:
++ Info: Default classes to collect information

++ Get(sWord,lInfo): Grep information of word
+	+ input:

+		+ sWord str:Word to grep info
+		+ lInfo list[str classes...]:list of strings which describes the classes of tags to grep specific parts of information

+	+ output:

+		+ list[str data...]:contexts greped from iciba with respect to lInfo

+	+ example:

+		import Grep
+		word="cluster"
+		lSpace=Grep.Get(word,Grep.Info)
+		print(lSpace)

+Extract.py:
++ Extract(lList): Extract the raw information greped by Get into Info format used by WordDict
+	+ input:

+		+ lList list:Original Information greped by Get

+	+ output:

+		+ list: format used by WordDict(returned by get_info)

+	+ example:

+		import Grep
+		import Extract
+		word="cluster"
+		lSpace=Grep.Get(word,Grep.Info)
+		lSpace=Extract.Extract(lSpace)
+		print(lSpace)